Frequently Asked Questions

 How did you teach Stella to talk? / How can I learn to do this with my dog?

 I used language facilitation strategies to teach Stella words in a similar way to how I teach young children to talk as a speech-language pathologist.
-I have a book coming out May 4th (pre-order it here) where you’ll be able to learn more about Stella’s journey, and what strategies you can use at home with your dog.
-If you pre-order my book, you will also get an exclusive video from me to help you teach your dog to talk.
+I recently wrote a book (check it out here) where you can learn more about Stella’s and my journey, and it includes a ton of strategies you can use at home with your dog.
 You can also take a look at the “Your Dog is Ready to Talk” and the “Getting Started” sections and follow @hunger4words on Instagram where I share information about speech therapy and Stella’s progress.

 How does Stella remember where all her words are?